cathalmccabe/AWS-F1-Developer-Labs/SETUP.md

 1. From your local machine, start a remote desktop protocol client
     - On Windows: press the Windows key and type "remote desktop".
       - You should see the "Remote Desktop Connection" in the list of programs.
-      - Alternatively you simply also type mstsc.exe from the Window run prompt.
+      - Alternatively you can also simply type mstsc.exe in the Windows run prompt.
     - On Linux: RDP clients such a Remmina or Vinagre are suitable.
     - On macOS: use the Microsoft Remote Desktop from the Mac App Store.

 1. In the RDP client, enter the **IPv4 Public IP** of your instance.

 1. **IMPORTANT**: Before connecting, set your remote desktop client to use **24-bit for color depth**
-    - On Windows: Click Options, then select the Display tab and set Colors to True Colors (24 bit)
+    - On Windows: In the bottom-left corner of connection prompt, click Options, then select the Display tab and set Colors to True Colors (24 bit)

 1. Click **Connect**.
 This should bring up a message about connection certificates.